nokotaro/misskey/docs/docker.en.md

 ----------------------------------------------------------------
 Edit `docker-compose.yml`.

-*4.* Build Misskey
+*4.* Build twista
 ----------------------------------------------------------------
-Build misskey with the following:
+Build twista with the following:

 `docker-compose build`

 *5.* That is it.
 ----------------------------------------------------------------
 Well done!
-Now you have an environment to run Misskey.
+Now you have an environment to run twista.

 ### Launch normally
 Just `docker-compose up -d`.
 GLHF!

-### How to update your Misskey server to the latest version
+### How to update your twista server to the latest version
 1. `git fetch`
 2. `git stash`
 3. `git checkout $(git tag -l | grep -v 'rc[0-9]*$' | sort -V | tail -n 1)`